Horospherical stacks and stacky coloured fans: Notation for horospherical varieties

-There is a bijective correspondence between horospherical $G/H$-varieties (up to $G$-equivariant isomorphism) and coloured fans on $N$ (see Theorem \cite[Theorem 3.3]{knop1991luna}).
-In this correspondence, the horospherical homogeneous space $G/H$ corresponds to the trivial coloured cone $0^c:=(0,\varnothing)$.
-We let $X_{\Sigma^c}$ denote the horospherical $G/H$-variety (defined up to $G$-equivariant isomorphism) associated to the coloured fan $\Sigma^c$.
+There is an explicit bijective correspondence between $G/H$-horospherical varieties (up to $G$-equivariant isomorphism) and coloured fans on $N$ (see \cite[Theorem 3.3]{knop1991luna}), generalizing the well-known correspondence between toric varieties and fans in the case where $G=T$.
+We let $X_{\Sigma^c}$ denote the $G/H$-horospherical variety (defined up to $G$-equivariant isomorphism) associated to the coloured fan $\Sigma^c$, or conversely we let $\Sigma^c(X)$ denote the coloured fan associated to the $G/H$-horospherical variety $X$.
 We let $\calF(X)$ denote the \define{colour set} for $X$, i.e. $\calF(X):=\calF(\Sigma^c(X))$.
-In the case of toric varieties where $G=T$ and $H=\{1\}$, this bijective correspondence between horospherical varieties and coloured fans is just the usual correspondence between toric varieties and fans.